nupplaphil/friendica/doc/en/admin/install.md

 Also check your file permissions.
 Your website and all contents must generally be world-readable.

 It is likely that your web server reported the source of the problem in its error log files.
-Please review these system error logs to determine what caused the problem.
+Please review these system error logs to determine what caused the issue.
 Often this will need to be resolved with your hosting provider or (if self-hosted) your web server configuration.

 ### 400 and 4xx "File not found" errors